mythril-forge/homebrew-classes/barbarian/features/barbarian-danger-sense.md

 <!--
 Commentary:
-- Danger Sense felt a bit misplaced when strength should be first and foremost.
+- Danger Sense felt a bit misplaced when strength should be first and foremost for a barbarian.
 - in order to offset this, a similar ability -- muscle memory -- has been added at first level.
 -->